HAWK-Digital-Environments/HAWKI/README.md

 If you are setting up a new server, make sure that you install the cURL library. https://www.php.net/manual/de/book.curl.php

 **_IMPORTANT:_** _Keep the `.env` configuration file secret.
 Make sure your webserver does not allow directory listing and it blocks access to this configuration file.
-Double check that it can not be queried with a simple GET request via http://your-hawki-domain/.env_
+By default the `.env` file is located in the private folder with restricted access on apache.
+Double check that it can not be queried with a simple GET request via http://your-hawki-domain/private/.env_

 ## Branding